rewin123/space_editor/docs/README.md

 - Modules: This are community created modules, and they serve as wrappers to crates or as space_editor own game oriented crates
   - bevy_xpbd_plugin: A plugin that wraps bevy_xpbd_3d crate.
   - MORE TO COME!
-- Crates: This are space_editor spacific workspace crates and the main ones are:
+- Crates: This are space_editor specific workspace crates and the main ones are:
   - Editor (crates/editor/): contains main editor UI
   - EditorCore (crates/editor_core/): contains editor core functionality like loading/saving/game start
   - Prefab (crates/prefab/): contains prefab logic and components and can be used separately from EditorUI or EditorCore, this is the plugin that your game need to use to load prefabs